-The State received \$69,160 of Mineral Leasing receipts during the period October 1, 2017 through September 30, 2018.
-These funds are retained by the State and are not distributed to any of the counties; as such, they are not recorded on the Statement of Federal Land Payments.
+The State received \$84,877 of Mineral Leasing receipts during the period October 1, 2018 through September 30, 2019.
+The State retains these monies and does not distribute them to any of the counties; as such, they are not recorded on the Statement of Federal Land Payments.